The takes of Mine on "There's Always

 the right channel removed and then centred, as

-you can clearly hear the Jordainaires vocals bleeding
+you can clearly hear The Jordainaires vocals bleeding

 through in the background.